udacity-om/ud_self_driving_car_engineer/CarND-Vehicle-Detection/project_writeup.md

 ###Sliding Window Search

-I used the function `find_cars()` provided by Udacity to do the sliding window search.
+I used the function `find_cars()`(cell 3, vehicle_detection.ipynb) provided by Udacity to do the sliding window search.
 The `find_cars()` function searches for a car using window which moves accross an image portion.
 The `find_cars()` function finds cars in the portion of the image bounded in y by `ystart` and `ystop`.
+Below is an example of sliding window seacrh on lower half of the image with fixed window size:

+![alt text][image7]

+####2.
+Optimize performance of the classifier.
+Test images to demonstrate how the pipeline works.

-The cars appear bigger when closer to the camera and smaller when away from camera, so different scales are needed for different portions of the image.
-I created `get_detections()` function which calls find_cars() with different `(ystart, ystop, scale)` values.
-The image is divided into four parts and `find_cars()` is called four times but with different scale values.
+The classifier's job was to search for car in every window of the image using the sliding window search.
+The classifier was trained on a fixed image size of 64x64 but the car can appear anywhere in the image.
+The cars appear bigger when closer to the camera and smaller when away from camera.
+So to help the classifier, different scales were used in different portions of the image.
+I created `get_detections()`(cell 4, vehicle_detection.ipynb) function which calls find_cars() with different `(ystart, ystop, scale)` values.

 First portion:  `(ystart, ystop, scale)` = (400, 480, 1)

-![alt text][image7]
+![alt text][image8]

 Second portion:  `(ystart, ystop, scale)` = (400, 540, 1.4)

-![alt text][image8]
+![alt text][image9]

 Third portion:  `(ystart, ystop, scale)` = (410, 620, 1.8)

-![alt text][image9]
+![alt text][image10]

 Fourt portion:  `(ystart, ystop, scale)` = (430, 680, 2)

-![alt text][image10]
+![alt text][image11]

 All portions combined:

-![alt text][image11]
+![alt text][image12]

-####2.
-Test images to demonstrate how the pipeline works.
-What did you do to optimize the performance of your classifier?

-Ultimately I searched on four scales using YCrCb 3-channel HOG features plus spatially binned color in the feature vector, which provided a nice result.
+Ultimately I searched on the four scales using YCrCb 3-channel HOG features plus spatially binned color in the feature vector, which provided a nice result.
 Here are some example images:

-Detections(finding cars in an image):

-![alt text][image12]

-Heatmap of detections:
+Selecting only a portion of the image:

 ![alt text][image13]

-Bounding box for individual cars:
+Converting the portion to `YCrCb` color space:

 ![alt text][image14]

+Extracting HOG features of the portion:

+![alt text][image15]

+Sliding Window Search:

+![alt text][image16]
 ---

 ### Video Implementation